brain-bzh/efficient-deep-learning/README.md

 --

 There are **short written evaluations** during the first 10 minutes of **each** session starting from session 2.
 Don't be late!
-In addition, there are **students' presentations**, at sessions 2, 4, 6 and 8.

-MicroNet Challenge and final presentations
---
-For the final session, we ask you to prepare a 20 minutes presentation, that will be followed by 10 Minutes of question.
+BNN+For the final session, we ask you to prepare a 20 minutes presentation, that will be followed by 10 Minutes of question.

 You'll find in the micronet-ressources folder, presentations from the winners of the 2019, and rules for the 2020 challenge.